Unraveling Secrets: Mia’s Emotional Journey

 It didn’t respond.
 Of course.

-There are also two buttons, one on the steering wheel and the other on the center console display.
-The one on the display requires me to lean and touch a small microphone icon, which may prompt the car to remind me to pay attention.
+There are also two buttons, one on the steering wheel and the other on the center console screen.
+The one on the display requires me to lean and touch a small microphone icon.
+This action may prompt the car to remind me to pay attention.
 The button on the steering wheel requires a definite push.
-Not to say it can’t be done by mistake, but my left hand wasn’t near the button, and trying to reach that button isn’t the easiest thing to do unintentionally.
+Not to say it can’t be done by mistake.
+However, my left hand wasn’t near the button.
+Reaching that button isn’t the easiest thing to do unintentionally.

-Whatever I said, the car heard something that sounded like “Hey, Toyota. ” Since related tech like Siri and Lexus listens and responds to commands, it makes me wonder if everything I say is going to the Toyota Mother Ship so it can respond quickly to anything preceded by the command I never said.
+Whatever I said, the car heard something that sounded like “Hey, Toyota. ” Since related tech like Siri and Lexus can listen and respond to commands, I wonder if everything I say goes to the Toyota Mother Ship.
+This might be so it can respond quickly to anything preceded by the command I never said.

 So, my short relationship with my car’s female alter ego is over.
 The feature allowing the “Hey Toyota” keyword prompt is turned off now.
 If I need a voice command, the two buttons still work.
 Hearing “her” respond to my cussing at the truck’s driver was a bit creepy.